opendocsg/slw-judgments-backfill/2003_SGHC_304/report.md

 19     Further, Poh Kim Video were entirely justified in raising the issue of parallel import as the burden lies on the prosec ution, in making out an offenc e under s 136(2) of the Copyright Ac t, to

-prove that an imported artic le whic h is alleged to be an infringing artic le is not a legitimate parallel import: _Highway Video Pte Ltd v Public Prosecutor_ [2002] 1 SLR 129 at 143.
+prove that an imported artic le whic h is alleged to be an infringing artic le is not a legitimate parallel import: _Highway Video Pte Ltd v Public Prosecutor_ <span class="citation">[2002] 1 SLR 129</span> at 143.

 **Whether the magistrate failed to take into account the fact that Poh Kim’s infringement was on a large scale**